adw777/chunk-it-pro/docs/source/index.rst

 ChunkIt Pro Documentation
 =========================

-ChunkIt Pro is a powerful Python library for intelligent document chunking using semantic analysis.
+ChunkIt Pro is a Python library for intelligent document chunking using semantic analysis.

 .. toctree::
    :maxdepth: 2